NateyLB/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive uses media queries at many different breakpoint to accomadate devices, resposive uses adaptive and fluid design theory to make a website that looks good across a wide array of screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you design from a mobile perspective first then scale your website up, desktop first you start with a desktop perspective first then scale down to mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes the base size of font 10px, so when we use 1.2 rem we know it is 1.2 x 10 = 12 px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is allowing us to use a different syntax using a preprocessing language, this language gives us powerfull tools such as nesting selectors, creating variables, creating mixins, and creating functions.
+The preprocessor compiles all of this into CSS.
+It is much easier to write.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting, it makes selecting easy.
+Importing, I had a stray space and it wouldn't import my less.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.